clsid52/boilerplates/README.md

 # boilerplates
 This is my personal template collection.
-Here you'll find docker-compose files, microservices,webframework for various tools and technologies
+Here you'll find docker-compose files,webframework for various tools and technologies